House GOP in eleventh-hour attempt for immigration accord

 Curbelo, Rep. Jeff Denham, R-Calif., and other moderates need just two more GOP signatures on a petition to require immigration votes, assuming all Democrats sign on.
 If Thursday's meeting doesn't produce an accord, the moderates could reach that threshold quickly.

-The major hang-up in GOP talks has been how, as the moderates have demanded, to offer citizenship to young "Dreamer" immigrants brought to the U.S. illegally as children.
+The major hang-up in GOP talks has been how, as the moderates have demanded, to offer a chance for citizenship to young "Dreamer" immigrants brought to the U.S. illegally as children.
 Conservatives have opposed creating a special pathway for them to become citizens, calling it amnesty.

 "We've got the rule of law in this country, and nobody gets special consideration," said Rep. Scott Perry, R-Pa., a member of the conservative House Freedom Caucus.